Dogs participate in a variety of activities that people find endearing.

 Things You Need to Do if Your Dog Keeps Licking The Air

-You should not wait for too long in such cases.
-Take your dog to a vet before it’s having a partial seizure or gastrointestinal condition.
+It would help if you did not wait too long in such cases.
+Take your dog to a vet before it has a partial seizure or gastrointestinal condition.

-If your dog’s healthy, the veterinarian may medicate him for obsessive-compulsive syndrome.
+Suppose your dog’s healthy; the veterinarian may medicate him for obsessive-compulsive syndrome.
 A veterinarian may provide treatment or advise a psychologist to handle the issue.